thomaswilburn/textbook/README.md

 You can view a recent (but not cutting edge) version of the output by visiting: http://thomaswilburn.github.com/textbook

 This project no longer includes built files in the repo.
-In order to build, you'll need to install the following NPM modules, and then run the "grunt" command:

-- grunt (0.4 or greater)
-- grunt-cli (should be installed globally)
-- grunt-contrib-watch
-- less
-- require (not currently used, but probably will be soon)
+If you want to edit a local copy, the included Gruntfile will start a dev server with live reload.
+Make sure to install its dependencies from NPM first.